Roger Peckinpaugh: Managerial and executive career

 Peckinpaugh was named manager of the Cleveland Indians after the 1927 season.
 After the Indians fell from first to fifth place during the 1933 season, the Indians fired Peckinpaugh, replacing him with Walter Johnson.

 After being considered for the Detroit Tigers' managerial vacancy that offseason, Peckinpaugh took over as manager of the Kansas City Blues of the Class-AA American Association for the 1934 season.
 Out of professional baseball in 1935, Peckinpaugh joined Lew Fonseca on nationwide baseball tours, which involved the viewing of a movie and technical demonstrations.
 He applied to be manager of the Boston Bees for the 1938 season, but the job was given to Casey Stengel.
 Peckinpaugh returned to professional baseball as the manager of the New Orleans Pelicans of the Class-A1 Southern Association in 1939.

 The Indians rehired Peckinpaugh as their manager in 1941, signing him to a two-year contract; team president Alva Bradley, who fired Peckinpaugh in 1933, promised Peckinpaugh full cooperation and minimal interference.
-After the 1941 season, he was promoted to vice president, later serving as Cleveland's general manager (GM) and president.
+After the 1941 season, he was promoted to vice president, later serving as Cleveland's general manager and president.
 When Bill Veeck bought the Indians in July 1946, he brought Harry Grabiner and Joseph C. Hostetler with him to serve in the front office.
 Peckinpaugh and Bradley resigned.

-Peckinpaugh succeeded Harris as GM for the Buffalo Bisons of the International League in the 1946–47 offseason.
-He was fired after the 1947 season, as the team's directors felt Peckinpaugh didn't sufficiently develop a farm system.
+Peckinpaugh succeeded Harris as general manager for the Buffalo Bisons of the International League in the 1946–47 offseason.
+He was fired after the 1947 season, as the team's directors felt Peckinpaugh failed to sufficiently develop a farm system.